Belle Haleine, Eau de Voilette: Interpretation and meaning

-«Presumably, Duchamp drew the greatest ideas for his work from the reading of the tragedy of Euripides Helen, in which a different plot is carried out. [...]
-In the Prologue of the tragedy, set in Egypt, the protagonist dissociates herself from the current Homeric version, in revealing herself that, following the judgment of Paris, the goddess Hera, as a prize, did not give him Helen in person, "but a living image", made in his "created likeness with celestial matter" ("eídōlon émpnoun ouranoũ", Euripides, Helen, vv.
+Presumably, Duchamp drew the principal ideas for the work from Euripides's tragedy Helen, which follows a different plot. [...]
+In the Prologue of the tragedy, set in Egypt, the protagonist dissociates herself from the familiar Homeric version, revealing that, following the judgment of Paris, the goddess Hera did not give Paris Helen in person as his prize, "but a living image", made in her "likeness out of celestial matter" ("eídōlon émpnoun ouranoũ", Euripides, Helen, vv.
 33–34).
-Her clarification was intended to dispel any suspicion of ubiquity and remedy her "shameful reputation" (Ib., v.
-135)».
-After clarifying the distinction between image and body ("eikṑn", "sōma", Ib., v.
-588), the double of Helen ("eidōlon", Ib., v.
+Her clarification was intended to dispel any suspicion of being in two places at once and to remedy her "shameful reputation" (Ib., v.
+135).

+After the distinction between image and body is clarified ("eikṑn", "sōma", Ib., v.
+588), Helen's double ("eidōlon", Ib., v.
 582) "flew into the depths of the ether and disappeared" (Helen, v.
 605).
-Eau de Voilette met the same fate.
-The scent-bottle, exhibited at the historic Duchamp exhibition in Venice (Palazzo Grassi 1993), appeared empty.
-Only air remained inside.
-However, since every form wants its content, the same spirit could be locked up again in the perfume bottle along with the same humor as Duchamp, who revealed it (made it manifest) from the very moment he concealed it with an artifice.
-He was hidden under a thin veil ("Voilette").
-According to Duchamp's poetics, any observer can do this.
+Eau de Voilette met the same fate: when the scent-bottle was exhibited at the Duchamp retrospective in Venice (Palazzo Grassi, 1993), it was empty, with only air inside.
+In this interpretation, since every form calls for a content, the spirit could be sealed in the perfume bottle once more, together with Duchamp's humor — a spirit Duchamp revealed at the very moment he concealed it by artifice, hiding himself under a thin veil ("Voilette").
+According to Duchamp's poetics, any observer can perform this act of release.